alexwine36/Portfolio/apps/portfolio/content/projects/marksystems-graphql-v1/index.md

 Incredibly enough the application worked!
 It served as the first API into the system that was able to provide reliable access to the database and be accessed using a type-safe graphql client.

 Unfortunately, the project worked too well.
 Basis, has a licensing agreement that is per-user.
 When one user started running multiple queries simultaneously accross different IP addresses.
-Some questions were raised and, I needed to move to [version 2](/projects/marksystems-graphql-v2/).
+Some questions were raised and I needed to move to [version 2](/projects/marksystems-graphql-v2/).

 <!-- The ERP the company used utilizes a database that is not well-supported. -->